Concern For Colorado Reservoir Water Levels As Drought Conditions Persist

 “We’re going into winter with such a severe drought, we’re anticipating once that snow starts to melt, those dry soils are going to soak up a lot of the water.”

-“I know in 2012 there was concerns on the front range reservoirs, which had just gotten so low that they were just running out of water.
+“I know in 2012 there were concerns on the Front Range reservoirs which had just gotten so low that they were just running out of water.
 But that’s something that the public can help with.
-Just, ya know, conserve on watering your lawns or anywhere around the house,” said Wetlaufer.
+Just … conserve on watering your lawns or anywhere around the house,” said Wetlaufer.

 While communities can do their part to conserve, a larger part of it is up to Mother Nature.

-“If we maintain on the same trajectory and don’t start getting a lot more big snowstorms, water supplies for all sorts of different activities are gonna be a major concern next year.”
+“If we maintain on the same trajectory and don’t start getting a lot more big snowstorms, water supplies for all sorts of different activities are going to be a major concern next year.”

 Overall, Denver Water says its reservoirs remain around 78 percent full, with the average for this date being 82 percent — slightly below typical.

 Hartman referenced the state drought monitor, which is covered in red.
-He says despite the current conditions, there was still time to make a dent in the deficit.
+He says despite the current conditions, there’s still time to make a dent in the deficit.

 “Overall, there’s a lot of winter still in front of us, including what are typically big snow months in March and April, so we remain hopeful.
 But, of course, we’d like to see more snowpack and need to prepare our customers for even greater conservation this summer.
 Now’s a great time to address indoor leaks and think about shifts in outdoor landscaping and sprinkler settings that could save water,” said Hartman.